eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/developer/java/knowledge_base/scenarios/ADS_connector.md

-# Reading from and writing to PLCs with ADS interface using BaSyx
+# ADS Connector{Reading from and writing to PLCs with ADS interface using BaSyx}

 ## Introduction
 The key to successful brown-field applications of Asset Administration Shells is compatibility with already installed assets.
 Many of the machine tools, robots, or production lines in use today offer interfaces, which can be used to integrate them into the higher-level control structures (like SCADA or MES systems if we consider the classical automation pyramid).
 When considering brown-filed applications of Asset Administration Shells, adapters can be used to create a holistic environment of asset administration shells agnostic of the underlying assets interfaces.
 One of the most recent interfaces available for a wide variety of vendors and equipment is OPC-UA.
 OPC-UA is generally not available for equipment produced before 2016.
 If we consider the average lifetime of industrial equipment of more than 20 years, it becomes clear that in many brown-field applications OPC-UA will not be an option.
 Thus, there is a need to develop further adapters.